 Not all stories featuring aggressive dogs have happy endings.
 Sometimes, an aggressive dog will simply be happier and safer in a home with no kids or no other dogs.
 Other times, there is really no “good” outcome for an aggressive dog.

 This topic is huge, and we can’t give it enough space here.

-In general, you have three options with an aggressive dog: keep him and train him, rehome him to a rescue or a friend, or humanely euthanize him.
+In general, you have three options in determining what to do with an aggressive dog: keep him and train him, rehome him to a rescue or a friend, or humanely euthanize him.